hailin-du/Path-to-Data-Science/Chapter5_Notes.md

 ```
 print('\nFinished making your pizza!')
 ```
+>     Adding mushrooms.
+>
+>     Finished making your pizza!
+***
+***
 # 5.4 Using if to Handle List
 ## 5.4.1 Checking Specific Element
 #### Pizza Toppings
 ```
-requested_toppings = ['mushrooms','green peppers','extra cheese']
+requested_toppings = ['mushrooms', 'green peppers', 'extra cheese']
 ```
 ```
 for requested_topping in requested_toppings:
     print('Adding ' + requested_topping + ".")
 print('\nFinished making your pizza!')
 ```
+>     Adding mushrooms.
+>     Adding green peppers.
+>     Adding extra cheese.
+>
+>     Finished making your pizza!
 #### Running out Green Peppers
 ```
-requested_toppings = ['mushrooms','green peppers','extra cheese']
+requested_toppings = ['mushrooms', 'green peppers', 'extra cheese']
 ```
 ```
 for requested_topping in requested_toppings:
-    if requested_topping == 'green peppers': #### checking if customer ordered green peppers ####
+    if requested_topping == 'green peppers': # checking to see if the customer ordered green peppers
         print('Sorry, we are out of green peppers right now.')
     else:
         print('Adding ' + requested_topping + ".")
 print('\nFinished making your pizza!')
 ```
+>     Adding mushrooms.
+>     Sorry, we are out of green peppers right now.
+>     Adding extra cheese.
+>
+>     Finished making your pizza!

-## 5.4.2 Ensure the list is not empty
+## 5.4.2 Making Sure the List is Not Empty
-* Check if the order list is empty, if it is empty ask customer wants a plain pizza
+* Check if the order list is empty, if it is empty ask the customer if he or she wants a plain pizza
-* If not empty, then continue adding toppings
+* If the list is not empty, then continue adding toppings
 ```
 requested_toppings = []
 ```